CommonRoad/commonroad-autoware-interface/README.md

 | autoware.universe | 50-integrate-cr2autoware-interface:latest |
 | tum.launch | 50-integrate-cr2autoware-interface:latest |

+## Setup
+1. Follow the [overall software installation and launch procedure](https://wiki.tum.de/display/edgar/Rocker+Workflow) (Rocker Workflow) of TUM-Launch:
+    * You can either build the Docker image yourself
+    * **OR** you can pull an existing image: currently our prebuilt (including CR2Autoware dependencies) are stored in our container registry at `gitlab.lrz.de:5005/cps/dfg-car:latest`.
+2. Make sure that the used autoware, autoware.universe and tum.launch repositories are checked out on the correct feature branches (see table above)
+3. Initialize and update the submodules in autoware.universe via `git submodule update --init`.

 ## Modifications to Autoware
-See the TUM-Launch wiki for a list of changes performed on autoware, autoware.universe and tum.launch and how to replicate them: https://gitlab.lrz.de/cps/dfg-car/-/wikis/TUM-Launch.
+See the [TUM-Launch Wiki page](https://gitlab.lrz.de/cps/dfg-car/-/wikis/TUM-Launch) for the list of changes made to autoware, autoware.universe and tum.launch and how to replicate them.

-When updating the autoware version, make sure that the documented changes aren't overwritten.
+*Note: When updating the autoware version, make sure that the documented changes aren't overwritten.*

 ## Push a new docker image

-To update the docker image in the gitlab container registry, run the following commands (change the gitlab address if you are working with the AV2.0 repository):
+To update the docker image in the GitLab container registry, run the following commands (change the GitLab address if you are working with a different repository, e.g., the AV2.0 repo):

-0. Perform your changes on the code
+1. Make the desired changes to your code
-1. Build the docker image, e.g. with: `docker build -t autoware_image . -f autoware/docker/tum_docker/Dockerfile`
+2. Build the docker image, e.g., via: `docker build -t autoware_image . -f autoware/docker/tum_docker/Dockerfile`
-2. Rename image : `docker tag autoware_image gitlab.lrz.de:5005/cps/dfg-car:latest`
+3. Rename/Tag the image : `docker tag autoware_image gitlab.lrz.de:5005/cps/dfg-car:latest`
-3. Upload image `docker push gitlab.lrz.de:5005/cps/dfg-car:latest`
+4. Push the image to the container registry: `docker push gitlab.lrz.de:5005/cps/dfg-car:latest`

 ## How to use
 ### Option 1: Use one terminal